igorw/weblog/posts/2012-12-14-sexpr-special-forms.md

     (define increment (lambda (x) (+ x 1)))

-The first argument of the `lambda` special form is a list of symbols representing argument names.
+The first argument to the `lambda` special operator is a list of symbols representing argument names.
 All the following arguments are forms to be evaluated when the function gets called, in the context of that function.

-    namespace Igorw\Ilias\SpecialForm;
+    namespace Igorw\Ilias\SpecialOp;

     use Igorw\Ilias\Environment;
     use Igorw\Ilias\Form\ListForm;

-    class LambdaForm implements SpecialForm
+    class LambdaOp implements SpecialOp
     {
         public function evaluate(Environment $env, ListForm $args)
         {